fzi-forschungszentrum-informatik/informed_rl/README.md

-# Reinforcement Learning for Controlled Traffic Rule Exceptions
+# Informed Reinforcement Learning for Situation-Aware Traffic Rule Exceptions

 The project uses DreamerV3 to train self-driving cars for motion planning in anomaly traffic rule exception scenarios based on the Carla environment.